Wear leveling SSDs

 2. Record the "erase counts" of all the blocks in one zone and save them to the wear leveling table.
 The table is maintained by a RAM register unit in the controller.
 The table will keep every block's "erase count" within the flash memory ICs.

-3. Find the static block (with “0” erase count) and save this block address in the wear leveling pointer.
-The pointer is used to select the next available block to be swapped.
+3. Find the static block — a block holding rarely modified data, whose erase count is therefore low — and save its address in the wear leveling pointer.
+The pointer is used to select the next block to be swapped.

 Conclusion